Patience of Angels

 "Patience of Angels" is the first single by Scottish singer/songwriter Eddi Reader released from her eponymous second album (1994).
-The song was written by Boo Hewerdine.
-It was released in June 1994 and peaked at number 33 in the UK Singles Chart.
+The song was written by Boo Hewerdine and produced by Greg Penny.
+It was released in June 1994 by Warner Music Group and peaked at number 33 on the UK Singles Chart.

 Critical reception

-Chuck Campbell from Knoxville News Sentinel wrote, "On the lilting and vibrant "Patience of Angels", she sings about a displaced soul searching for meaning in life amid feelings of anonymity (bottom line: most of us feel this way)."
+Chuck Campbell from Knoxville News Sentinel wrote, "On the lilting and vibrant 'Patience of Angels', she sings about a displaced soul searching for meaning in life amid feelings of anonymity (bottom line: most of us feel this way)."
+Music & Media noted, "Constant craving for the right sound has driven chanteuse Reader into the arms of Greg Penny, the man behind k.d. lang's grammy-awarded Ingenue album."
+DJ Graham Dene on Virgin 1215 AM/London agreed on it being a very wise choice, saying, "For me it's the best new record of the moment.
+I screamed 'yes' when I first heard it.
+Written by Boo "Who?"
+Hewerdine, who used to be with the Bible, it made an immediate impact on me."

 Music video

 The promotional video features Reader singing on the top deck of a bus.